 In the MVAR table, an array of records identifies target data items in various other tables, along with the delta-set index for each respective item.

 In the HVAR and VVAR tables, the target data items are glyph metric arrays in the ‘hmtx’ and ‘vmtx’ tables.
-Mapping subtables in the HVAR and VVAR tables provide a mapping to delta-set indices.
-Glyph IDs are used to index into the mapping subtable.
+Mapping subtables in the HVAR and VVAR tables provide the mapping between the target data items and delta-set indices.

 In the COLR table, a mapping subtable is used, as in the HVAR and VVAR tables.
 Structures that support variable items provide a starting index into the mapping subtable, and use a slice of consecutive mapping entries.